Version Sets & Promotion

 * `release` cannot be deleted and is the default when no version set is specified.

-* Custom version sets cannot be deleted if referenced by simulation unit tests.
+* Custom version sets cannot be deleted if they're referenced by simulation unit tests.

 {% endhint %}